harbirsandhu1997/CityBikesPreAssessment/README.md

 ## Description

-This project contains the code to my solution for creating a Java Steps Defintion file to test the following Scenario:

-As a user I want to verify that the city Frankfurt is in Germany and that we can return the city’s corresponding latitude and longitude.
+This project implements Automated API testing using Rest Assured and Cucumber with Eclipse.

+I use the CityBikes API - Documentation can be found at https://api.citybik.es/v2/

+I have included the source code to my Feature File which contains the BDD Test Scenario, written in the Gherkin Syntax (Given, When, Then).
+This Feature File is then mapped with Java Step Definitions.

 ## Key Contents

-Feature File - Contains the Feature and Scenario using the BDD approach with Given, Then, When keywords
+Feature File - Contains the Feature and Test Scenario using a BDD approach

 Steps Definitions File - Java Step Definitions for the feature file

 Runner Class - Calls the Feature File and Steps Definitions File to run the Test

+pom.xml - Contains dependencies, plugins and build properties

 ## Installation

-Download the code using the green drop-down at the top right handside of the page.
+Download the code using the green dropdown at the top right-handside of the page.

 ## Usage